shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-trade-desk---faq.md

 ---
-title: Microsoft Bidders - Deal Sync with Trade Desk - FAQ
+title: Bidders - Deal Sync with Trade Desk - FAQ
 description: The article covers frequently asked questions (FAQs) related to deal synchronization in trade tasks.
 ms.date: 10/28/2023
 ---

-# Deal sync with Trade Desk
+# Bidders - Deal sync with Trade Desk

 > [!NOTE]
 > This product is currently in **Beta** stage and has been enabled for selected sellers who have chosen to participate in the beta testing.
 If you would like to test out this product, please reach out to your Xandr account representative.